PFAS ("forever chemicals") · 2024

 +Is there PFOS in Dayton, OH tap water?

-Yes — Dayton, OH's 2024 Consumer Confidence Report lists PFOS at 9.48 ng/L. Dayton, OH's 2024 report shows PFOS detected, but the EPA has not set an enforceable federal limit for it.
+Yes — Dayton, OH's 2024 Consumer Confidence Report lists PFOS at 9.48 ng/L. Dayton, OH's 2024 Consumer Confidence Report shows PFOS at or above the federal limit.
+Measured value is 2.4× the threshold.

 +What's the federal limit for PFOS in drinking water?